Professor of Flute Emeritus

-John Barcellona is the Director of Woodwind Studies and Professor of Flute at CSULB and flutist with the internationally acclaimed Westwood Wind Quintet (recordings on Columbia, Crystal and WIM).
+John Barcellona is Professor of Flute Emeritus at CSULB and flutist with the internationally acclaimed Westwood Wind Quintet (recordings on Columbia, Crystal and WIM).
 The Quintet has recently recorded the complete 24 Quintets of Anton Reicha (available as a 12 CD set on Crystal Records).
 He is also a member of The Caliendo Trio, with guitarist/composer, Christopher Caliendo and Cellist, Ian Flatt.
 The Caliendo Trio released its first CD Caliendo World Music Hits, Volume I, in August 2007.
 The Caliendo Barcellona Duo and Caliendo Trio are currently performing concerts throughout the United States.
 He also teaches doctoral students at Claremont Graduate University and plays traverso in the Faculty Trio with harpsichordist Robert Zappulla and Shanon Zusman on viola da gamba.

 An active freelance musician in the Southern California area, he has played Principal Flute with the Pacific Symphony, the Royal Ballet, the Royal Danish Ballet, the Royal Swedish Ballet, the Joffery and the San Francisco Ballet.
 Studio credits include recordings for Disney such as the motion picture The Newsies, and film scores composed by Christopher Caliendo.
 His solo album, Is this the Way to Carnegie Hall? (w/Calvin Smith, horn) was nominated to the Academy of Recording Arts and Sciences for a Grammy award.